Home/Seeds/Sunflower Seed Protein

 Health Benefits

-Rich in protein, sunflower seed protein provides essential amino acids necessary for muscle repair and growth, making it an excellent choice for athletes and fitness enthusiasts.
+Rich in protein, sunflower seed protein supports muscle repair and growth, making it an excellent choice for athletes and fitness enthusiasts.

-High in vitamin E, it acts as a powerful antioxidant, protecting cells from oxidative stress and supporting skin health.
+High in antioxidants, including vitamin E, which helps protect cells from oxidative stress and supports skin health.

 Possible Risks & Side Effects